Universal friction law at granular solid-gas transition explains scaling of sediment transport load with excess fluid shear stress: Physical origin of friction law

 \subsection{Rebound interpretation of friction law}

-The gas-like transport layer is composed of particles that hop, slide, and/or roll along a solid-like granular bed at low transport stages or a liquid-like granular bed at large transport stages (Figs.~\ref{DenseRheologyInterpretation}b and \ref{DenseRheologyInterpretation}c).
+The gaslike transport layer is composed of particles that hop, slide, and/or roll along a solidlike granular bed at low transport stages or a liquidlike granular bed at large transport stages [Figs.~\ref{DenseRheologyInterpretation}(b) and \ref{DenseRheologyInterpretation}(c)].
 Except for very viscous bedload transport (which is therefore excluded from the following considerations), the hopping motion is significant and usually even dominates above the Bagnold interface ($z>z_r$) \cite{PahtzDuran18a}.
 Now we argue that a steady transport state in which particles hop along a granular bed (Fig.~\ref{ReboundSketch}) causes the kinetic friction coefficient $\mu^t\equiv-P^t_{zx}/P^t_{zz}$ to be approximately constant at $z_r$: $\mu^t_b\equiv\mu^t(z_r)\approx\mathrm{const}$.